At Highland, we believe that user testing doesn’t have to be wildly expensive or time-consuming.

 In her book Just Enough Research, Design Consultant Erika Hall reminds UX researchers that they can gather valuable data using simple, easy-to-implement research methods — regardless of team size or budget.
 They just need to have the courage to talk to their users.

 So if you’re ready to start talking to (just enough) users, here are a few tips to help you get started.
-I’ll follow these tips with a step-by-step script that you can use to conduct your user interviews.
-These are particularly geared towards product testing, but hopefully you’ll find they can improve any user interviews you do.
+If you don't ask the right questions to your target audience then the functionality, overall experience and user interface may fall wide of the mark and the overall impression of your product may be lower than expected.
+I’ll follow these tips with a step-by-step script that you can use to conduct your user interviews in the testing session.
+These are particularly geared towards product testing, but hopefully you’ll find they can improve any user interviews you do, whether it be for e-commerce journey path usability testing, general UX design research or understanding how users interact with mobile apps.

 Get in the Right Mindset